-Facebook offers Save feature for web and mobile.
+Facebook offers Save feature for desktop and mobile.
 It acts as a bookmark for items you find interesting such as links, places, movies, TV shows, and music.
-So, instead of saving items, like those nummy videos for recipes, to other read-it-later services, you can now use Facebook as a bookmarking service.
+So, instead of saving items like those nummy videos for recipes to other read-it-later services, you can now use Facebook as a bookmarking service.
 Saved items can be accessed later for viewing, archived, or even shared with your Facebook friends.

-- To access the Saved items on the web, click on the Saved feature on the left-hand side of your News Feed.
+- To access the Saved items on the desktop, click on the Saved feature on the left-hand side of your News feed.

-- On mobile, click on the More tab.
+- On mobile, click on the More menu (three horizontal lines) > Saved.

 You can take or upload a video of up to seven seconds to use as your profile video, rather than use a profile picture.
 They are public and can be viewed by anyone.

-- To add a profile video from mobile, go to your profile and tap your profile picture or video, then tap Take a New Profile Video or Upload Video, and tap Next.
+- To add a profile video from the Android app, go to your profile and tap your profile picture, then tap Take a New Profile Video or Upload Video.
 Then, tap the bar at the bottom of the screen to choose a thumbnail for your video, and tap Save or Use.

 Disable auto-playing videos

-- Under the More tab in the Facebook mobile app, select Videos and Photos, then choose to auto play videos over Cellular and Wi-Fi connections, just Wi-Fi, or never.
+- Under the More menu (three horizontal lines) in the Facebook Android app, select Media and Contacts, then choose to autoplay videos over Cellular and Wi-Fi connections, just Wi-Fi, or never.